-SLS is a detergent and surfectant, an ingredient that reduces surface tension, strips away molecules, and allows products to interact more effectively with your hair, skin or gums.
-These degreasing properties make SLS ideal for industrial strength degreasers used on engines and heavy machinery.
-You can even buy sodium lauryl sulfate as a raw material on amazon for greasing your own car engine.
+Sodium lauryl sulfate was originally derived from coconut flesh, but its days of healthiness are over.
+SLS is an industrial detergent and surfectant, an ingredient that strips away molecules like grease and allows products to interact more effectively with your hair, skin or gums.
+These properties make SLS ideal for industrial strength degreasers used on engines and heavy machinery.
+You can even buy raw sodium lauryl sulfate for degreasing your own car engine.

 Women are known to be more sensitive to SLS then men.
 Individual men and women can be more sensitive than average too, and experience contact dermatitis immediately.
-However, everybody is in danger from regular usage.
+However, everybody is in danger from regular contact.

 Sodium lauryl sulfate is alkalising

+SLS also has more complex and subtle dangers.
 Firstly, sodium lauryl sulfate is an alkaline chemical, proven to increase your skin’s PH.
 The skin’s optimal PH ranges from 4.5 to 5.5, with kids having a higher PH to keep more infections away while their immune systems develop.
 Excess alkalinity allows bacteria such as p.acnes to thrive, irritate your skin, and cause even more acne.